 which untaught and unstable people twist to their own destruction

 “Unstable” people also have a problem with the Bible.
-This word occurs twice in the New Testament–both times in 2 Peter (2 Pe 2:14, “unstable souls”).
-They believe one thing one day and another thing the next.
+This word occurs twice in the New Testament, both in 2 Peter (2 Pe 2:14, “unstable souls”).
+These people believe one thing one day and another thing the next.
 They have no sure foundation upon which they can rest.
 Unstable people have difficulty with the Word of God.
 They constantly waver in their views and attitudes.

 The “untaught” and the “unstable” distort Scripture.
 The word “twist” means to wrench or distort.
 The Greeks used this term for the ratchet wrench, whereby they placed a person on a torture rack.
 This instrument tore muscles and broke bones.
-A body that went through this process came out deformed, twisted, and gnarled.
+A body that underwent this process emerged deformed, twisted, and gnarled.
 In this verse, “twist” means to torture Scripture.
-Often those who know the Bible the least distort it the most.
+Often, those who know the Bible the least distort it the most.

 “But we have renounced the hidden things of shame, not walking in craftiness nor handling the word of God deceitfully, but by manifestation of the truth commending ourselves to every man’s conscience in the sight of God” (2 Corinthians 4:2).

-There are those who “distort” the Word of God by handling it deceitfully.
-They are not fair to the Bible.
+Some “distort” the Word of God by handling it deceitfully.
+They are not fair to biblical statements.
 They make it say what it does not say.
-They take the Bible out of context and read their own theology into the passage (eisegesis).
+They take the Bible out of context and read their theology into the passage (eisegesis).